Book 1: Walking the Knife’s Edge

 Book 2: Countering the Hands of Crime

-Not only is crime boss Mavon still at large, he’s as clever and capable as Rarkin suspected, and less than half as rational.
-Worse, a second crime boss has gone rogue.
-Between the two of them, Sythe’s resources are stretched thin, and Rarkin finds his team taking on missions they’re barely experienced enough to handle, at the very edge of their monster containing and fledgling magical capabilities.
+And that vigilante is working with a familiar rogue crime boss.
+He’s still at large, is as clever and capable as Rarkin suspects, and less than half as rational.
+In countering him, Sythe’s resources are stretched thin.
+Rarkin finds his team on missions at the edge of their monster containing and fledgling magical capabilities.
+If he doesn’t start trusting his team to have his back, and actively value himself in the face of dangers beyond his ability to confront; he’s going to get himself killed.

 Add it to your TBR